 The influence of our historic-cultural context

 A major cause of cultural boundaries is that people are more or less tied to their historical background.
-For example the contemporary Western culture is based on four historic pillars:
+For example the contemporary Western culture is based on four historic pillars (other cultures may have different historic pillars making up their historic-cultural context):

 |Historic pillar||Geographical starting point|